rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 Virtual environment is highly recommended.
 Instructions for setting up virtual environment can be found at: [Installing packages using pip and virtual environments](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments).

 Go to the working directory `FSND2/projects/capstone/05_what_to_eat`, and set up virtual environment on MacOS and Linux by following the steps below.
-Other platforms please refer to the link above.
+For other platforms, please refer to the link above.

 ```bash
 $ python3 -m pip install --user virtualenv